mradinoff/project1/README.md

 HTML, CSS, Ruby On Rails, and Bootstrap.

 ## Known Bugs
-* A user that is not signed in can still view accounts
+* Clicking on "Other Adventurers" before login results in crash
 * Display Issues

 ## To Do List